If you’re looking for interesting places to visit in Dublin, Croke Park is a good place to start.

 When people refer to the ‘Croke Park tour’, they’re usually talking about the GAA Museum, which vividly brings to life how the GAA has contributed to Ireland’s cultural, social and sporting heritage.

 The GAA Museum tells the story of Ireland’s unique national sports.
-Featuring a ton of old artefacts, including jerseys, medals and photographs, there’s so much here to keep you entertained, even if you’ve no idea how Gaelic football or hurling work.
+Featuring a ton of artefacts, including jerseys, medals and photographs, there’s so much here to keep you entertained, even if you’ve no idea how Gaelic football or hurling work.
+You’ll soon know!

 It shaped the landscape of Ireland in more ways than one and is as important an event as any other in Ireland’s struggle to be free of Britain’s grasp.
 This is regarded as one of the best museums in Dublin for good reason.